Projects per year

 Biography

-Professor Lannin leads the Brain Recovery and Rehabilitation Research Group in the Department of Neuroscience (Central Clinical School, Monash University).
-And together, the Group works with people to improve long-term outcomes for adults after neurological damage, in particular from stroke and traumatic brain injury.
-Prof Lannin’s current NHMRC- and MRFF-supported work seeks to test the clinical effectiveness of common rehabilitation interventions in phase 3 and 4 trials, including pre-discharge occupational therapy home visits (The HOME Trial, NHMRC #141561), vocational rehabilitation to support working after stroke (VocRehab Trial, MRFF #2008141), implementation of upper limb intervention clinical practice guidelines in rehabilitation (the PROMOTE Trial, MRFF #MRFF000076), falls prevention and rehabilitation after stroke (the FAST Trial, NHMRC #1157739), use of mHealth to support early resumption of meaningful activities after stroke (the ReCAPS Trial, NHMRC #1162596), and the implementation of high-dose aphasia treatment (the CHAT Trial, NHMRC #1191820).
+Professor Lannin leads the Brain Recovery and Rehabilitation Research Group in the Department of Neuroscience, and together, the Group works with people with neurological conditions to improve long-term outcomes.
+Prof Lannin’s current NHMRC- and MRFF-supported work seeks to test the clinical effectiveness of common rehabilitation interventions in trials, including vocational rehabilitation to support working after stroke (VocRehab Trial, MRFF #2008141), implementation of upper limb intervention clinical practice guidelines in rehabilitation (the PROMOTE Trial, MRFF #MRFF000076), and the implementation of high-dose aphasia treatment (the CHAT Trial, NHMRC #1191820).

 Expertise related to UN Sustainable Development Goals